devansedmak/autonomous-robot-navigation/README.md

 Clone the repo.
 Pull the latest commit.
 Use the command 'colcon build' and source the folder.

 ## Usage
-There is module called 'tools.py' that contains some functions used in the implementations of our assignments.
+There are modules called 'tools.py' and 'tools2.py' that contain some functions used in the implementations of our assignments.

 ## Roadmap
-First assignment finished: Safe Robot Teleoperation & Safe Reactive Navigation
+First assignment finished: Safe Robot Teleoperation & Safe Reactive Navigation Second assignment finished: Search-Based Path Planning & Safe Path Following